sabeelmansuri/Epigenomics/README.md

 <br />

 <img src="/assets/Histone_Acetylation.png" width=450px/>
-Acetylation of histones, leading to relaxation of DNA into euchromatin.
-Note the larger regions of exposed DNA open for transcription after acetylation.
+<i><b>Figure</b> Acetylation of histones, leading to relaxation of DNA into euchromatin.
+Note the larger regions of exposed DNA open for transcription after acetylation.</i>

 ### II.
 Histone Methylation/Demethylation
 Unlike histone acetylation, methylation is a post-translational epigenetic modification that does not directly change histone charge or histone-DNA interactions.
 Instead, a methyl group is added to lysine or arginine residues of histone tails, each impacting transcription differently.
 Arginine methylation activates transcription and transcriptional activities, while Lysine methylation’s effect depends on the methylation site and length.
 Methylation of sites such as H3K4, K36, and K79 result in transcriptional activation, while methylation of H3K9, K27, and H4K20 silence gene activity/expression.

 <img src="/assets/Histone_Methylation.png" width=450px/>
-Histone methylations at various locations.
-Notice both activation and repression is possible depending on methylation type.
+<i><b>Figure</b> Histone methylations at various locations.
+Notice both activation and repression is possible depending on methylation type.</i>

 ### III.
 Histone Phosphorylation
 Unique from histone methylation and acetylation, histone phosphorylation employs interaction between other histone modifications and binding proteins.
 Chromatin remodeling happens by attaching a phosphoryl group to histone tails, occuring on all histone core proteins, having distinct effects on each.
 This process plays a huge role in cell division, transcriptional regulation, and DNA damage repair.

 <img src="/assets/Histone_Phosphorylation.png" width=450px/>
-One example of histone phosphorylation.
-Various possible signals caused by this particular phosphorylation are described.
+<i><b>Figure</b> One example of histone phosphorylation.
+Various possible signals caused by this particular phosphorylation are described.</i>

 ## Analysis Techniques: DNA Methylation
 ### Background